StephenMB/out-of-the-ashes/README.md

 Second-level headings should get two # signs; third-level should get three, etc.

-Transcribe small-caps as ALL CAPS, unless it's in a header, in which case use `Title Case`.
+Transcribe small-caps as ALL CAPS, unless it's in a header, in which case use Title Case.

 Remove all single line breaks within a paragraph.
 Separate paragraphs with a double line break.
 If the text contains a gap between paragraphs, denote this by a quadruple hyphen in its own paragraph: